-Fig. 5-4: Connecting to the 4-port USB hub.
+Fig. 3-4: Connecting to the 4-port USB hub

-Wrist Camera grounding is optional and is done via the robot ground.
-The Wrist Camera dowel pin acts as ground connector.
+Wrist Camera grounding is done via the robot ground.
+The Wrist Camera screws act as ground connectors when properly screwed with lock washers.

-5.5.3.
+3.5.3.
 Cable Management

 Use proper cabling management.
 Remember to leave enough mobile cable to allow for robot movement along all axes without pulling out connectors.
 Always protect the controller side of the cable connection with a strain relief cable clamp.